-Fanny Peabody Professor of Music; Chair
+Fanny Peabody Professor of Music; Director of Graduate Studies

 Rehding spent many years at the other Cambridge (BA, MA, MPhil, PhD) and held research fellowships at Emmanuel College Cambridge, the Penn Humanities Forum and the Princeton Society of Fellows before joining the Harvard Department in 2003, initially as Assistant Professor.
 Rehding was co-editor of Acta musicologica 2006-2011, and is Editor-in-chief of the Oxford Handbook Online series in Music (now Oxford Research Reviews).

 As a music theorist, Rehding is interested in the question of how music has been understood at different times in history.
 This has taken his work in a number of different directions from Ancient Greek music to the Eurovision Song Contest.
 He is interested in the history of music theory, paleo- and neo Riemannian theory, music-aesthetic questions, and issues of sound and media.

 He has worked extensively on Hugo Riemann¹s theories and musical culture in nineteenth-century Germany, resulting in the books Hugo Riemann and the Birth of Modern Musical Thought (2003, pb 2008) and Music and Monumentality (2009).
 He is also co-editor of Music Theory and Natural Order (2001, pb 2005, with Suzannah Clark) and The Oxford Handbook of Neo-Riemannian Music Theory (2011, with Ed Gollin), which was awarded the Special Citation of Merit by the SMT.